KanchiMoe/Charlotte-timeline/episodes.rst

 Date
 -------

 This episode takes place from Monday the 1st of June onwards.
 2nd June starts from ``15:02``.
-3rd June starts from ``16:46`` until the end of the episode.
+3rd June starts from ``16:46`` until the end of the episode, which means Ayumi dies on the 3rd of June [16]_.

 Supporting evidence
 ---------------------